 iOS Developer Tools

-To develop applications for iOS, you need an Intel-based Macintosh computer and the Xcode tools.
+To develop apps for iOS, you need an Intel-based Macintosh computer and the Xcode tools.
 Xcode is Apple’s suite of development tools that provide support for project management, code editing, building executables, source-level debugging, source-code repository management, performance tuning, and much more.
-At the center of this suite is the Xcode application itself, which provides the basic source-code development environment.
-Xcode is not the only tool, though, and the following sections provide an introduction to the key applications you use to develop software for iOS.
+At the center of this suite is the Xcode app itself, which provides the basic source-code development environment and provides access to other tools.

-The focus of your development experiences is the Xcode application.
-Xcode is an integrated development environment (IDE) that provides all of the tools you need to create and manage your iOS projects and source files, assemble your user interface, build your code into an executable, and run and debug your code either in iOS Simulator or on a device.
-Xcode incorporates a number of features to make developing iOS applications easier, including the following:
+The focus of your development experiences is the Xcode app.
+Xcode is an integrated development environment (IDE) that provides all of the tools you need to create and manage your iOS projects and source files, assemble your user interface, build your code into an executable, run and debug your code either in iOS Simulator or on a device, and profile your code in Instruments.
+Xcode incorporates a number of features to make developing iOS apps easier, including the following:

 An integrated editor for creating storyboard and nib files